twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

    - Columns have data types, the same way variables in programming languages have data types.
 Some common data types are varchar(number), which is like string with a max length, integer, and boolean.
 Postgres has many possible data types.
    - Usually tables have primary keys.
 This is a column that will have a unique value for every row.
    - All SQL queries end in a ';'.
+   - Strings are enclosed in single quotes.
+   - SQL commands are case-insensitive.
+However, you will often see SQL commands in all-caps which helps delimit them from the things they are operating on.
+It is good practice to use all-caps for SQL commands when you are writing application code in order to make it more readable.
+When you are interacting directly with the database via psql, however, it doesn't matter.
    - Some of the most common SQL commands are `SELECT` (display data), `CREATE` (create a new table or database), `INSERT` (add data to table), `DELETE` (remove data from a table), `ALTER` (change settings for tables, databases, users), and `DROP` (delete whole tables, databases, columns, etc.)

 #### Exercises